Friday, March 8, 2013

 Trivia: Because Mel Gibson wasn't well known at the time, he doesn't feature prominently in the U.S. Trailer, which instead focuses on the film's car crashes

 Mad Max is, first and foremost, an action film.
-The opening chase sequence, where Nightrider and his girlfriend (Lulu Pinkus) are on the run, is positively exhilarating, with director Miller bringing us as close to the speeding vehicles as he possibly can.
+The opening chase sequence, where Nightrider and his girlfriend (Lulu Pinkus) are on the run, is absolutely exhilarating, with director Miller bringing his camera as close to the speeding vehicles as possible.
 There are a few tremendous accidents along the way, including the complete destruction of a mobile camper, and the scene culminates with one hell of a fiery crash.
-Even when Mad Max switches to revenge mode, Miller maintains the fast pace he established at the outset, infusing these later scenes with as much energy as those that preceded them.
+Even when Mad Max switches to revenge mode, Miller maintains the fast pace he established at the outset, infusing these later scenes with just as much energy.

 No comments: